reflectoring/reflectoring.github.io/_posts/2021-08-05-bean-validation-with-spring-boot.md

 If for any reason we want to disable Bean Validation in our Spring Data repositories, we can set the Spring Boot property `spring.jpa.properties.javax.persistence.validation.mode` to `none`.

-## Implementing A Custom Validator
+## A Custom Validator with Spring Boot

 If the available [constraint annotations](https://docs.jboss.org/hibernate/beanvalidation/spec/2.0/api/javax/validation/constraints/package-summary.html) do not suffice for our use cases, we might want to create one ourselves.